 Yet before listing Cuenca’s best attractions and excursions, perhaps it may help to get to know this city a little better.
 So let’s begin with a brief background about Cuenca and its appeal as a great place to travel in Ecuador.

-With a growing population of approximately 350,000 people, Cuenca is Ecuador’s third-largest city.
+With a growing city population of approximately 350,000 people (over 600,000 including the entire Cuenca canton), Cuenca is Ecuador’s third-largest city.
 Cuenca was founded as a Spanish settlement in the mid-1500s.
 But traces of civilization go way back to over 10,000 years ago!
 Perhaps most notably, Cuenca was once inhabited by the Incas, as evidenced by ruins that visitors can still see from right within the city today.